App Logo

 CSRF Plugin

-The CSRF plugin provides server-side protection against Cross-Site Request Forgery attacks using the Double-Submit Cookie pattern integrated into Authula's lifecycle hook system.
+The CSRF plugin provides server-side protection against Cross-Site Request Forgery (CSRF) attacks using the Double-Submit Cookie pattern integrated into Authula's lifecycle hook system.
+It automatically generates cryptographically secure tokens for safe HTTP methods and validates them on state-changing requests.

 Standalone Mode